Anderson Localization on Husimi Trees and its implications for Many-Body localization: Exact solution

 The critical behavior is fully encoded in the dependence of $\lambda_\beta(W)$ close to the critical point~\cite{zirnbauer1986anderson,zirnbauer1986localization,verbaarschot1988graded,tikhonov2019critical,tikhonov2019statistics,mirlin1991localization,mirlin1994statistical}.
 Expanding $\lambda_\beta$ near $W_c$ and $\beta=1/2$ gives

 with $W_c$ fixed by $\lambda_{1/2}(W_c)=1$, yielding Eq.~\eqref{eq:Wc}.
-As shown in App.~\ref{app:corr} in full detail, in the localized phase the two-point function that describes the spatial correlations between eigenstates' amplitudes is asymptotically governed at large distances by the same integral operator~\eqref{eq:operator} that controls the stability of the imaginary part of the Green’s function under iteration in the linearized regime.
-This implies that approaching the critical point from the localized phase the localization length diverges as (see in particular Eqs.~\eqref{eq:C0r1}-\eqref{eq:C0r2} of App.~\ref{app:corr})
+As shown in Appendix ~\ref{app:corr} in full detail, in the localized phase the two-point function that describes the spatial correlations between eigenstates' amplitudes is asymptotically governed at large distances by the same integral operator~\eqref{eq:operator} that controls the stability of the imaginary part of the Green’s function under iteration in the linearized regime.
+This implies that approaching the critical point from the localized phase the localization length diverges as [see in particular Eqs.~\eqref{eq:C0r1} and \eqref{eq:C0r2} of Appendix ~\ref{app:corr}]

 The exponent of the tails of the distribution of the imaginary parts $\hat{x}_i$ in Eq.~\eqref{eq:ansatz} is fixed by the condition $\lambda_\beta(W) = 1$ which, for $W \gtrsim W_c$ gives~\cite{rizzo2024localized}